Montgomery

 There are great places to visit near Montgomery including some great waterfalls, mountains, caves and ancient sites.

-Montgomery has some unmissable waterfalls nearby like Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.
+There are a number of waterfalls near Montgomery including Sgwd Yr Eira, Dan Yr Ogof Waterfalls, Sgwd Isaf Clun Gwyn, and Sgwd Y Pannwr.

 Don't miss Corn Du, and Pen y Fan's mountains if visiting the area around Montgomery.